Are Left-Handers Actually More Creative? Science Can’t Really Answer

 Real Benefits of Left-Handedness?

-Left-handers boast Barack Obama, Bill Gates, Marie Curie and Leonardo da Vinci within their ranks.
-While it has become a social norm to label left-handers as being creative or intelligent individuals, the scientific evidence today just doesn’t back this up.
-But surely, handedness confers some advantage, otherwise, the 10% or so lefties in the world wouldn’t be around today!
+Left-handers can boast about the likes of Barack Obama, Bill Gates, Marie Curie and Leonardo da Vinci within their ranks.
+While it has become a social norm to label left-handers as being creative or intelligent individuals, the scientific evidence we have today simply cannot back these claims up.
+But surely, handedness confers some advantage, otherwise, the lefties in the world wouldn’t be around today!

 A well-known study shows that left-handers have more nerve cells – an 11% increase, to be exact – that link the two hemispheres of the brain, a connection known as the corpus callosum5.
 Perhaps, in a right-hand dominant world, this adaptation allows left-handers to process information at a faster rate.
 While the corpus callosum indeed is responsible for data transfer between two sides, the tangible benefits of having a larger one remain unclear.

 As mentioned earlier, left-handers tend not to follow ‘traditional’ brain specialization.
 This has been studied in the localization of language – the job of the left hemisphere – in aphasics, individuals with impaired speech due to brain injury.

 It seems that although significant differences exist between left and right-handers, their subtleties lie beyond what we understand with today’s evidence.
 A combination of genetic and environmental factors come into play when deciding your handedness, which is, in fact, on a spectrum of weak to strong.
-Handedness, in turn, influences brain structure and indeed, function.
+Handedness, in turn, influences brain structure and indeed, the way we function.

-But for now, us lefties can continue to blame our terrible handwriting on being born this way.
+But for now, us lefties can continue to benefit by blaming our terrible handwriting on, well, just being born this way.

 - Hardyck, C., & Petrinovich, L. F. (1977).
 Left-handedness.
 Psychological